 Aligning rural and regional bus fares with Opal fares facilitates the rollout of consistent payment methods.
 However, it also means a move from section based ticketing to kilometre based ticketing.
 We are proposing to include a maximum fare schedule in the determination that will allow TfNSW to move to charging on this basis during the determination period.
-In the absence of any change to the basis for charging fares, the current 10 section-based fare bands will continue to apply.
+In the absence of any change to the basis for charging fares notified by TfNSW, the current 10 section-based fare bands will continue to apply.

-As part of last rural and regional bus fare review we proposed determining distance based fares however in response to our Draft Report, BusNSW and several operators raised concerns about implementing distance-based fares using existing ticketing systems.
-Future systems may be better able to implement distance-based fares.
+As part of our last rural and regional bus fare review we proposed determining per kilometre distance based fares in our Draft Report.
+However in response, BusNSW and several operators raised concerns about implementing distance-based fares using existing ticketing systems.17 As we consider that future systems may be better able to implement distance-based fares, we have included both options in the determination.

-&lt;sup>13 IPART, Maximum fares for rural and regional bus services from 5 March 2018, Final report, December 2017, p 1.
+17 IPART, Maximum fares for rural and regional bus services from 5 March 2018, Final report, December 2017, p 1.

-4 Draft maximum fares for on-demand services
+4 Maximum fares for on-demand services

-The Minister's referral asks IPART to consider the development of on-demand services in regional areas.
-On-demand public transport (also known as demand-responsive) differs from traditional public transport in that some aspects of the service vary according to customer needs and demand - for example it could be flexibility in departure time, pick-up point and/or drop-off point.
+The Minister's referral asks IPART to consider the development of on-demand services in regional areas.18 On-demand public transport (also known as demand-responsive transport) differs from traditional public transport in that some aspects of the service vary according to customer needs and demand - for example it could be flexibility in departure time, pick-up point and/or drop-off point.